Connelito/Excel-Kickstarter-Analysis/README.md

   * `Percentage Failed`
   * `Percentage Canceled`

-* In the `Goal` column, create 12 rows with the following headers:
+In the `Goal` column, I created 12 rows with the following headers:

   * Less than 1000
   * 1000 to 4999